Stanford-NavLab/uwb_ros/README.md

 # UWB ROS Repository

 Welcome to the UWB ROS repository.
-Here you will find ROS nodes for calibrating and interfacing with an EVB1000 running the firmware
+Here you will find ROS nodes for calibrating and interfacing with an EVB1000 running the firmware linked in the prerequisites section.

 ## Prerequisites